vinodpr1/search_service/README.md

 # Property Search Application

+# My AWS account has been suspended so i'm unable to deploy it and vercel has very-very complex way to deploy turborepo.

 ## Overview
 A Next.js v15 application with App Router that provides a property search interface based on the provided Figma design, featuring location search, filters, type search, transition search, and paginated results.